pawelngei/alxd.org/content/55en_notes_towards_a_solarpunk_game_design_overview.md

 - [From Pixels to Politics: How Video Games Can Inspire a Green New World](https://atmos.earth/from-pixels-to-politics-how-video-games-can-inspire-a-green-new-world/)
 - [Utopia on the Tabletop](https://ping-press.com/2024/02/23/utopia-on-the-tabletop/) - a publication on _solarpunk settings inspiring empathy, cooperation, and visions of ecological harmony_
 - [Applied Hope: The Solarpunk & Utopias Game Jam](https://itch.io/jam/applied-hope) on itch.io
+- [Games for the future 2](https://www.gamesforfuture.de/wiki/doku.php?id=student_projects) - a summary of a German university game design project that [I took part in](/games-for-future-2)

 ## Next Episode